OK, but what will the plot actually be about?

 As for Charlotte, we can expect a big Season 3 for Tessa Thompson.
 "Tessa is such a fun, amazing and versatile actress," Joy told THR.
 "When you have someone like her, it just opens up limitless possibilities.
 So we always knew that we were going to do this reveal and let her expand into this new role.
 We have a very diabolical arc for her planned out.
 Part of the fun for the character will be self-realization.
 She will be realizing the things we know about who she is."

-We also know that at some point in the future, the Man in Black is a host, or rather a human copy, like his father-in-law, James Delos.
+We also know that at some point in the future, the Man in Black becomes a host, or rather a human copy, like his father-in-law, James Delos.
 The purpose of that post-credits scene, where host-William is given a fidelity test by his daughter Emily -- also, presumably, in host form -- remains unclear, though Joy commented that is has to do with the cyclical nature of William's story.
 "He realizes that he's been living this loop again and again and again," she told THR.
 "The primal loop that we've seen this season, they've been repeating, testing every time for what they call 'fidelity,' or perhaps a deviation.
 You get the sense that the testing will continue."

 What exactly that looks like and how it fits into Westworld's new conceit remains to be seen, but the show's attempt at new heights was a part of its genesis from day one.
 And, according to Nolan and Joy, they know where this story is headed, which should inspire some confidence in the audience.
 We can't wait to see what they have in store for us, and what layered observations about the human condition they might procure once Season 3 hits HBO.
-It's sure to be worth the extra-long wait.